nasa/cumulus/docs/workflows/input_output.md

         - '{{cma_layer}}'
 ```

-***Please note***: Updating/removing a layer does not change a deployed lambda, so to update the CMA you should deploy a new version of the CMA layer, update the associated Lambda configuration to reference the new CMA version, and re-deploy your Lambdas.
+***Please note***: Updating/removing a layer does not change a deployed Lambda, so to update the CMA you should deploy a new version of the CMA layer, update the associated Lambda configuration to reference the new CMA version, and re-deploy your Lambdas.

 This method will be supported more fully once migration to Terraform Deployments has been completed.

 #### Manual Addition

-You can include the CMA package in the lambda code in the `cumulus-message-adapter` sub-directory, this will achieve a similar result to kes injection, but  will require manual updates to update the CMA code.
+You can include the CMA package in the Lambda code in the `cumulus-message-adapter` sub-directory, this will achieve a similar result to kes injection, but  will require manual updates to update the CMA code.

 Cumulus will set a default CUMULUS_MESSAGE_ADAPTER_DIR to the `cmaDir` global configuration value, which defaults to `/opt/`.
 If `useMessageAdapter: true` is set, it will set it to the `cumulus-message-adapter` directory.

-If you are manually adding the message adapter to your source and utilizing the CMA, you should set the lambda's CUMULUS_MESSAGE_ADAPTER_DIR to override this, or if you aren't utilizing the CMA layer, set the global cma_dir to the directory you're packaging your lambda in.
+If you are manually adding the message adapter to your source and utilizing the CMA, you should set the Lambda's CUMULUS_MESSAGE_ADAPTER_DIR to override this, or if you aren't utilizing the CMA layer, set the global cma_dir to the directory you're packaging your Lambda in.

 ### CMA Input/Output